Houston Astros minor league players: Joseph Sullivan

 Patrick Joseph Sullivan III (born July 1, 2002) is an American professional baseball outfielder in the Houston Astros organization.

 Sullivan attended Vestavia Hills High School in Vestavia Hills, Alabama, where he played baseball.
 As a senior in 2021, he hit .402 with thirty RBIs.
 After graduating, he enrolled at the University of South Alabama where he played college baseball for the Jaguars.
 As a sophomore in 2023, he played in 52 games and batted .304 with 13 home runs, 44 RBIs, and twenty stolen bases.
 Sullivan missed time during his junior season due to a wrist injury, but still started 38 games and hit .266 with nine home runs and 32 RBIs.
 After the season, he was selected by the Houston Astros in the seventh round of the 2024 Major League Baseball draft.

 Sullivan signed with the Astros for $239,900.
 After signing, he made his professional debut with the Fayetteville Woodpeckers, hitting .250 with five doubles over twenty games.
 Sullivan was a non-roster invitee to 2025 spring training, and hit Houston's first home run of the spring.
 He was assigned to the Asheville Tourists to open the 2025 season.
 In July, he was promoted to the Corpus Christi Hooks.
 Over 106 games between the two teams, Sullivan hit .220 with 17 home runs, 49 RBIs, and 42 stolen bases.
 He was assigned to play in the Arizona Fall League with the Scottsdale Scorpions after the season.
+Sullivan was assigned to Corpus Christi for the 2026 season.
+Over 80 games, he batted .221 with 11 home runs, 38 RBI, and 20 stolen bases while missing time due to injury.

 Sullivan's grandfather, Pat Sullivan, won the 1971 Heisman Trophy.